Plain people: Health

-The Amish generally do not proselytize and discourage intermarriage with outsiders, unless they have joined the Amish.
-Because of their historic tendency to move less in their lifetime, a high birthrate, high number of double cousins as compared with the general public and lower number of possible marriage partners, this has historically resulted in marriages of 3rd, 4th, 5th and other cousins who share ancestors.
+The Amish generally do not proselytize and discourage intermarriage with outsiders unless they have joined the Amish.
+Because of their historic tendency to relocate less in their lifetime, a high birthrate, a high number of double cousins as compared with the general public, and a lower number of possible marriage partners, this has historically resulted in marriages of 3rd, 4th, 5th, and other cousins who share ancestors.
 Similar to European royalty, this close degree of consanguinity has led to certain genetic problems occurring more frequently among the Amish.
 Dr. D. Holmes Morton has established the Clinic for Special Children to study and treat families with these problems.

-Many of the Plain churches prohibit insurance, and instead they follow a system of Mutual Aid to assist each other charitably in case of sickness, accident, death or property damage.
-Internal Revenue Service Form 4029 allows one to claim exemption to Social Security taxes under certain restrictive conditions, and members of the Plain groups who do not pay these taxes also do not receive death, disability, or retirement benefits from social security.
+Many of the plain churches prohibit insurance, and instead they follow a system of mutual aid to assist each other charitably in case of sickness, accident, death, or property damage.
+Internal Revenue Service Form 4029 allows one to claim exemption from Social Security taxes under certain restrictive conditions, and members of the plain groups who do not pay these taxes also do not receive death, disability, or retirement benefits from Social Security.